SerenCodes/task-manager-client/README.md

-# Task Manager
+Task Manager (Full Stack)

-A full-stack task manager built with React and a Node/Express REST API.
+A full-stack task management application built with React and a Node/Express REST API.

-This project focuses on clean separation between frontend and backend, a small but extensible data model, and a polished, readable UI.
+This project demonstrates user authentication, protected routes, and user-specific data handling using JWT and MongoDB.

+The focuses on clean architecture, separation of concerns, and keeping the structure production-ready.

-## Live Demo
+Live Demo

 https://seren-task-manager.netlify.app

-## Backend API
+Backend API

 https://task-manager-api-032o.onrender.com

-## Features
+Features

+User registration and login

+JWT-based authentication

+Protected API routes

-- Create and delete tasks
+Create, delete and manage tasks

-- Optional task details
+Tasks linked to authenticated users

-- Persistent data with MongoDB
+Persistent data using MongoDB

-- Clean, responsive UI
+Clean, responsive UI

-## Tech Stack
+Tech Stack

+Frontend:

+React

-**Frontend:** React, CSS
+CSS

+Backend:

+Node.js

+Express

-**Backend:** Node.js, Express, MongoDB (Atlas)
+MongoDB (Atlas)

+Mongoose

+JSON Web Tokens (JWT)

+bcrypt

-## Notes
+Architecture Notes

-The project intentionally avoids over-engineering while leaving room for features like authentication, editing tasks, and due dates.
+The frontend and backend are deployed separately (Netlify + Render).
+Authentication is handled via JWT stored client-side and sent in the Authorization header.

+All task operations are scoped to the authenticated user.